skramm/homog2d/docs/homog2d_history.md

 - current master branch
   - **heavy architectural change**: runtime polymorphism is now achieved in a more modern way, using `std::variant`, [see here](homog2d_manual.md#section_rtp).
 This was possible by moving to C++17.
+This switch also enable the use of `if constexpr`, so that a lot of SFINAE constructs avoided.
   - removed requirement to pointer-based runtime polymorphism to import SVG file, by using `std::variant`.
   - generalization of bounding box of pair of objects
   - SVG import: added reading of image size in file